FORMAS/FED/README.md

 # DESCRIPTION

 FED is a closed domain event detector system for sentences in the Portuguese language.
 It detect events from sentences, i.e., event trigger identification and classification.
-The event types are based on the typology of the FrameNet project (BAKER, 2017).
+The event types are based on the typology of the FrameNet project (BAKER; FILLMORE; LOWE, 1998).
 The models were trained on an enriched TimeBankPT (COSTA; BRANCO,2012) corpus.

 Currently, in this Colab, 5 different trained models are available to execution: 0, 5, 25, 50, and 100 which respectively correspond to: 214, 137, 31, 13, and 5 event types.